 WLC Manager provides searches that let you quickly find a particular AP or all APs.
-Search results contain a list of the current Wireless Access Points that are configured within the environment and their status.
+Search results contain a list of the current Wireless Access Points configured within the environment and their current status.

-You can drill into a single AP to see the current list of Wireless interfaces participating within that AP and the status of the Access Point(s).
+You can drill into a single AP to see the current list of Wireless interfaces participating within that AP as well as the current status of the Access Point(s).

 Moving Access Points (APs) with WLC

-From 10.2.2, the WLC Manager includes the option to move access points (APs) with the WLC.
-When the WLC is moved to any other container, all the APs attached to it are moved to that respective WLC container.
+From 10.2.2, the WLC Manager includes the option to move access points (APs) along with the WLC.
+When the WLC is moved to any other container, all the APs attached to it will be moved to that respective WLC container.
 This feature automates the movement of APs across various containers.
 By default, this value is set to

-Yes.If you want to retain the APs attached in the WLC container, then set this value to
+Yes.If you wish to retain the APs attached in the WLC container, then set this value to

-From r10.2, CA Spectrum lets you generate reports for events that are raised on Wireless APs, by enabling the Event Generation for Reporting option, at the WLC Manager level.
+From r10.2, CA Spectrum lets you generate reports for events raised on Wireless APs, by enabling the Event Generation for Reporting option, at the WLC Manager level.